-This itinerary is sometimes run in a different order based on lodge availability.
+This itinerary is often run in a different order based on lodge availability.

-The 2019 tour will have a slightly different itinerary; this will be updated soon.
+The 2020 tour will have a slightly different itinerary

 Day 1: Arrival in San José.
 The tour begins this evening.
 After arrival in Costa Rica’s capital San José, you will be transferred to an excellent hotel.
 The hotel used is subject to availability, but many options have good chances to find birds right on the grounds.